Ryff raises $11.7M for its real-time brand integration

 Taylor said that Ryff will promote the ethical use of AI, and it will stay away from “deep fakes.”
 I suppose that means Ryff shouldn’t place an influencer in a place that they’ve never actually been, for the sake of a promo.

-“We just won’t touch it,” he said.
+“We just won’t touch it,” he said, regarding deep fakes of real people.

 He noted the guy who skateboards to the sound of a Fleetwood Mac song on TikTok while drinking a bottle of Ocean Spray.